Azure/azure-event-hubs-for-kafka/README.md

 Run your application and see how it goes - in most cases this should be enough to make the switch.

-## List of differences between Event Hubs for Kafka Ecosystems and Apache Kafka

-For the most part, the Event Hubs for Kafka Ecosystems has the same defaults, properties, error codes, and general behavior that Apache Kafka does.
-The instances where the two explicitly differ (or where Event Hubs imposes a limit that Kafka does not) are listed below:

-* The max length of the `group.id` property is 64 characters
-* The max size of `offset.metadata.max.bytes` is 1024 bytes
-* Offset commits are throttled at 4 calls/second per partition with a max internal log size of 1Mb

 ## Troubleshooting

 ### Receiving an UnknownServerException from Kafka client libraries